Crayon-eater73/abyssal_drift/README.md

 ## window.
 Anything with window. is refering back to the new window we created called JFrame window = new JFrame(); It's like, I want this to be visiable, or I want the Title to be set to this by using this string.

+## window.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
+This just makes it so we can actually close the window properly instead of having to manually close the new window.

 ## MIT License